catppuccin/nvim/README.md

 ## Integrations

-These integrations allow Catppuccino to set the theme of varios plugins/stuff.
+These integrations allow Catppuccino to set the theme of various plugins/stuff.
 To enable an integration you just need to set it to `true`, however, there are some special integrations...

 If you'd like to know which highlight groups are being affected by Catppuccino, checkout this directory: [`lua/catppuccino/core/integrations/`](https://github.com/Pocco81/Catppuccino.nvim/tree/main/lua/catppuccino/core/integrations).